Chapter 2: Color Theory

 The green problem

-The Green Problem : In the paperback book field, there’s an old saying that “green covers don’t sell.”
+The Green Problem: In the paperback book field, there’s an old saying that “green covers don’t sell.”
 Costume designers have told me that green often looks ghastly in stage lighting.
 Gallery directors have reported that clients aren’t attracted to paintings with a strong greenish cast, especially if the color tends toward a bright yellow-green.

 Why did I use Playmobil as my first two examples ?
-Because On Animation is a pretty small company (around 200 people) and we had the chance to have Rémi on the floor with us and during dailies.
+Because On Animation was a pretty small company (around 200 people) and we had the chance to have Rémi on the floor with us and during dailies.
 That is something we do not see that often unfortunately.

 Lego Batman